kyledinh/verkbox/readme.md

 in the MAIN section for the software you like to provision.
 The functions are found in the `lib_fn.sh` file.
 Edit the `cfg.json` for your own project settings.

+## UPDATE!!!

+Since [Docker For Mac](https://www.docker.com/docker-mac) has improved and works brilliantly,  I recommend switching to using containers with Docker.
+It's simpler, more concise and easier to use and script.
+I have a Docker repo with images and scripts I use: https://github.com/kyledinh/docker.

 Install And Run
 -------
 * Install VirtualBox (https://www.virtualbox.org/wiki/Downloads)